Cory Morris

-Cory Deonn Morris (born May 10, 1978), known as The Crackhead Killer, is an American serial killer, rapist and necrophile who killed at least five prostitutes at his trailer in Phoenix, Arizona between a period of eight months from September 2002 to April 2003.
-Morris was convicted of all 5 murders, resulting in a death sentence.
+Cory Deonn Morris (born May 10, 1978), known as The Crackhead Killer, is an American serial killer and necrophile who killed at least five women at his trailer in Phoenix, Arizona, over a period of eight months from 2002 to 2003.
+Morris was convicted of the five murders and sentenced to death.

-Biography
+Early life

 Morris was born on May 10, 1978, in Oklahoma City, the first in a family of three children.
 As a teenager, he attended Douglass High School in Oklahoma City and, once in college, attended the Reserve Officers' Training Corps (ROTC) programs, aspiring to become a military officer.
 At age 22, he moved to Phoenix, Arizona, but with nowhere to live, he recommended his aunt Melva Willis bring his trailer behind their home.
 Subsequently, while in Phoenix, Morris picked a job up at a karaoke machine in a local bar named Fat Cats, which local prostitutes and pimps visited frequently.
 Thanks to his friendly manner, Morris made friends with plenty of neighbors and coworkers, whom they subsequently nicknamed “Huggy Bear.”